getodk/docs/src/xlsx-converter-reference.rst

       | for this locale.
 There can be as many of these columns as you want
       | translated languages (i.e. :th:`video.default`, :th:`video.gr`, :th:`video.es`).

-The locale code should generally be the 2-letter langauge code, or, if necessary, the *language_COUNTRY* naming used by Android can be used to identify a specific language variant.
+The locale code should generally be the 2-letter language code, or, if necessary, the *language_COUNTRY* naming used by Android can be used to identify a specific language variant.
 For example: *en_US*, *en_UK* for US English and UK English, respectively.

 .. _xlsx-ref-common-translations: